eestec-antwerp/AntwerPi2/docs/source/quadcopter/index.rst

   1. Learn a bit about drones in general, and our drone in particular (mainly hardware).
   2. Learn about the different software components that drive the drone.
-  3. Learn how to set up your drone, either for manual or programmatic flight, and take care of safety.
+  3. Learn how to maintain and set up and your drone, either for manual or programmatic flight, and take care of safety.
   4. Learn to fly (in case you need to take over)

 The focus of this documentation is on 2 and 3.
 Apart from this, depending on what you want to do with the drone you may need more knowledge.
 Examples: